gumyr/build123d/docs/tutorial_design.rst

 design process.
 Ideally, the origin should be placed at a natural center of symmetry or a critical reference point on the part.

-*The plane of symmetry for the bracket was identified in step 1, making it logical to place the origin on this plane at the bottom of the bracket's front face.
+*The planes of symmetry for the bracket was identified in step 1, making it logical to place the origin at the intersection of these planes on the bracket's front face.
 Additionally, we'll define the coordinate system we'll be working in: Plane.XY (the default), where the origin is set at the global (0,0,0) position.
 In this system, the x-axis aligns with the front of the bracket, and the z-axis corresponds to its width.
 It’s important to note